Introduction to Python Function Generator

 pal_gen.send(10 ** (digits))

 Explanation: Generator function in python is one of the important topics in case if we are working on huge data sets or data streams or CSV files (a set of data separated by commas).
-So by using generator function, we can yield a series of values from huge data sets like a count of a number of rows, etc. The below piece of code is a small example of using a generator function on data sets or large CSV files.
+Using the generator function, we can yield a series of values from huge data sets like a number of rows, etc. The below piece of code is a small example of using a generator function on data sets or large CSV files.

 for row in open(“article.txt”,”r”):